4dn-dcic/pairsqc/README.md

 Rscript plot.r 4
 zip report.zip report # if you want to create a zip file for the report.
 ```

+### Max log distance

-* Note : The default max logdistance is set to be 8.4, which works for human.
+The default max logdistance is set to be 8.4, which works for human.
 For non-human species, use -M option to reset the max logdistance. (e.g. -M 8.2 for mouse)
+The value for human was calculated as below:
+* The largest chromosome for human (hg38) is 248,956,422 bp. `log10(248956422) = 8.396123`.
+The value must be larger than this number but doesn't have to be much larger.

 &nbsp;